Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 16.What was the car brand and model price that are above average?

 ### Data Analysis
-Include some interesting code/features worked with
+Included some interesting code/features worked with

 ```
 SELECT color,SUM(mileage) AS total_mileage
 FROM cars